soobinrho/GoodLifeFarms/WHOAREWE.md

 To achieve this, we didn't use any dedicated database or cloud infrastructure services to build our web app because they're expensive to maintain.
 Instead, our web app is built solely using free services provided by Google (Sheets, Forms, etc).
 Thus, it's free for us to maintain Good Life Farms aside from hosting our server, and therefore, we don't have to charge any of our users.
+We envision to be Vercel for local producers -- providing a completely free service to anyone who needs it.
+If you need millions or billions of rows of data that cannot be handled effectively by our existing, free Google Sheets back-end infrastructure, then you can migrate to proprietary services like Shopify.

 <br>